yuanjian-org/app/docs/Ops.md

+# Use Red Sift to monitor SSL Certificate expiry

+Register an account at https://redsift.com and set up SSL expiry notification emails for free.

 # Renew SSL Certificate

 Let's Encrypt's automatic renewal at `/etc/cron.d/certbot` requires port 80 to be open on the host which is occupied by the container.
 So we have to manually renew the certificate once every 3 months.
 TODO: Fine a better solution.